 —Kerry Elam, managing director of HR and operations, Actualize Consulting

 That's the way the commissions work at Absolute Automation, a company that sells automated home safety products.
 Every employee receives a percentage of the company's gross revenue.

-"We found this worked better than having the commissions based on each individual salesperson's sales as some people may resent their working hours, which are spent doing other tasks such as working on the website or packing orders," says Nathan McBride, who works in sales and technical support for the company.
+"We found this worked better than having the commissions based on each individual salesperson's sales as some people may resent their working hours, which are spent doing other tasks such as working on the website or packing orders," says Nathan McBride, who as a web strategist for the company.
 "With this system, everyone wins as long as the company is performing well, which is, of course, the result of many ongoing jobs, not simply taking sales calls."

 "We contribute a large fixed-percentage of each year's profits to a bonus and sharing pool," says Jim van Iwaarden, consulting actuary for the firm.
 "Our whole team has a strong incentive to be efficient, productive and successful."

 Van Iwaarden says with that incentive model, every employee is paid by the hour and is afforded a completely flexible schedule.

 "As long as you can meet our client's needs you may work when you like, where you like and as much as you like," van Iwaarden says.

 Employee Incentive Programs That Recognize Contributions to the Team

 Employee incentive programs that work don't always have to be tied to commissions or bonuses.
 Sometimes simple gestures, small items and plates of food are all you need.